croketillo/SCREEN-Server/README.md

 The client is prepared to run on small Linux machines installed for promotional and marketing screens by running the Python script.

 Simply load the script onto the client machine and specify the URL of the server; it will immediately load the images with the configuration loaded on the server indefinitely until you press ESC

+In /client/bin/linux is the binary file to execute directly.